cvuorinen/phpdoc-markdown-public/README.md

 # phpDocumentor markdown-public template

-[phpDocumentor](http://www.phpdoc.org/) template that generates Markdown documentation of only the public API, it will skip all abstract classes and non-public methods.
+[phpDocumentor template](http://www.phpdoc.org/docs/latest/getting-started/changing-the-look-and-feel.html) that generates Markdown documentation of only the public API.
+It will skip all abstract classes and non-public methods.

 The main use-case for this template is to generate simple and nice looking usage documentation, that can then be published on GitHub.